david-vanderson/dvui/README.md

   * dvui includes a retained mode space for dialogs and toasts for this
 * Hard to do dialog sequence
   * retained mode guis can run a modal dialog recursively so that dialog code can only exist in a single function
+  * dvui retained dialogs can be chained together for this

 ### Handle All Events
 DVUI processes every input event, making it useable in low framerate situations.
 A button can receive a mouse-down event and a mouse-up event in the same frame and correctly report a click.
 A custom button could even report multiple clicks per frame.  (the higher level `dvui.button()` function only reports 1 click per frame)